malik727/snips-model-agl/README.md

 ## Getting Started

-To set up the NLU Intent Engine, follow these steps:
+To set up the Snips NLU Intent Engine, follow these steps:

 1. Clone this repository to your local machine.

-2. Install and set up the [`nlu-inference-agl`](https://github.com/malik727/nlu-inference-agl) module on your local machine.
+2. Install and set up the [`nlu-inference-agl`](https://github.com/malik727/snips-inference-agl) module on your local machine.
 This module is an extension of the original Snips NLU with upgraded Python support and is specifically designed for inference purposes only.

-3. Once you have the [`nlu-inference-agl`](https://github.com/malik727/nlu-inference-agl) module installed, you can load the pre-trained model located in the model/ folder.
+3. Once you have the [`nlu-inference-agl`](https://github.com/malik727/snips-inference-agl) module installed, you can load the pre-trained model located in the model/ folder.
 This model contains the trained data and parameters necessary for intent extraction.
 You can use the following command to process commands and extract the associated intents:
     ```
     $ nlu-inference-agl parse path/to/model -q "your command here"
     ```

 ## Usage

-Once the NLU Intent Engine is set up and running, you can interact with it by speaking natural language commands related to the supported intents.
+Once the Snips NLU Intent Engine is set up and running, you can interact with it by speaking natural language commands related to the supported intents.
 The NLU Intent Engine will process the commands and perform the requested actions accordingly.

 Here are a few example commands you can try: